SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **A2 (Solar Heat)**: Collector specific quadratic heat loss coefficient.
 Only required if "technology" is "CSP" or "solar_thermal_flate_plate".Specific values can be found in data sheets.
 Values are based on test methods according to DIN EN ISO 9806.
 - **C1 (Solar Heat)**: Collector specific thermal loss parameter.
 Only required if "technology" is "CSP".
 Specific values can be found in data sheets.
 - **C2 (Solar Heat)**: Collector specific thermal loss parameter.
 Only required if "technology" is "CSP".
 Specific values can be found in data sheets.
 **Note: Exemlpary values for CSP technology**
 The following figure shows examplary values for a parabolic through collector

 .. figure:: ../images/CSP_examplary.png
-   :width: 50 %
+   :width: 100 %
    :alt: CSP_example
    :align: center

 The parameters refer to `Janotte, N; et al <https://www.sciencedirect.com/science/article/pii/S1876610214004664>`_

 - **Temperature Inlet /deg C (Solar Heat)**: Inlet temperature of the solar heat collector module.
 Only required if "technology" is "CSP" or "solar_thermal_flate_plate".
 - **Temperature Difference /deg C (Solar Heat)**: Temperature Difference between in- and outlet temperature of the solar heat collector module.
 Only required if "technology" is "CSP" or "solar_thermal_flate_plate".
 - **Conversion Factor /(sqm/kW) (Solar Heat)**: Collector specific factor.
 The solar irradiance is given in W/sqm.
 Therefore the collector output is given in this unit as well.
 The investment object should be power (kW).
 So the energy output (kW/sqm) has to be multiplied with the conversion factor.
-The conversion factor can be calculated through the measured power per module (DIN EN ISO 9806).
+The conversion factor can be calculated with the measured power per module (DIN EN ISO 9806).
 - **Peripheral Losses (Solar Heat)**: Heat loss coefficient for losses in the collector's peripheral system.
 Only required for "technology" "CSP" and "solar_thermal_flate_plate".
 - **Electric Consumption (Solar Heat)**: Electric consumption of the collector system.
 Example: If value is set to 0,05, the electric consumption is 5 % of the energy output.
 Only required for "technology" "CSP" and "solar_thermal_flate_plate".